Rose Syrup

 About This Syrup

-I made this syrup for the first time for the Guava Rose, a cocktail created by Junior Merino who is well-known bartender from Mexico famous for his years-long career creating drinks for several New York City bars, celebrities, and liquor brands.
+This recipe is for a homemade rose syrup that was first used in the Guava Rose, a cocktail created by Junior Merino who is well-known bartender from Mexico famous for his years-long career creating drinks for several New York City bars, celebrities, and liquor brands.
 The frozen beverage mixes cachaça with guava and adds this unique syrup made with rose water for more balance, aroma, and romance.
-The recipe in this post will share how to make it at home on the stovetop.
+The recipe in this post will share how I made it at home on the stovetop.

 Syrup Ingredients